arifC/compass-doc-adv/docs/tutorial.md

 # Tutorial

 In this tutorial we will demonstrate some very common uses of Compass.
-We start with a blank landscape and will create every component ourselved until we have reached a state that is representative to what most customers have.
+We start with a blank landscape and will create every component ourselves until we have reached a state that is representative.
 We recommend using the [GraphQL Playground](https://director.compass.cluster.extend.cx.cloud.sap/) to walk through the tutorial.
 Alternatively, you can use the following button to import a Postman collection:

 [![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/8605900361a34a6f4100)

 In our case, we will imagine a large enterprise which has some applications that need to be connected to cluster runtimes.
 We will also talk through some realistic changes.

-**Desired outcome:**
+**What we cover here:**
-- multiple runtimes for different environment (development, production, ...)
+- two runtimes for different environments (development, production, ...)
-- multiple applications with exposed APIs
+- one application with an exposed APIs
-- handling a change in the landscape
+- add a Webhook to our Application

 ## Setting up the landscape

 We will create our two Runtimes (**prod** and **dev**) first.
-After, we can create our Application in a plain version without any APIs.
 These requests create the runtimes:

 ```graphql
 mutation {